fernandrone/ansible-role-intellij/README.md

 # Edition to install (community or ultimate)
 intellij_edition: community

+# Set to 'false' so it skips the installation of Intellij IDEA in case it is
+# already installed (even if a different version than requested)
+intellij_force: true

 # Base installation directory for any IntelliJ IDEA distribution
 intellij_install_dir: /opt/idea/idea-{{ intellij_edition }}-{{ intellij_version }}